-This guide will help you understand what identifying marks are, why they are required and how to fill out this part correctly when applying for your NBI Clearance online or in person.
+Some people feel confused when filling out this part of the form.
+This simple guide will help you understand what identifying marks are, why they are important and how to write them correctly without making mistakes.

 What Are Identifying Marks in NBI Clearance?